i0brendan0/pokeemerald/README.md

 * Poison is now super effective to Bug.
 * Psychic is now not very effective to Bug.
 * Grass is now not very effective to Ice.
-* Over 50 more Pokemon added to the Hoenn regional dex.
-(Currently not done)
 * Over 10 new routes and 2 new towns added to the post-Champion.
 (Currently not done)
 * New abilities similar to Blaze/Torrent/Ovegrow/Swarm for the other types.
 (Currently not done and need more names)
 * More in game trades.
 (Currently not done)